kanya-approve/oracle-talos-example/README.md

 - It separates infrastructure bootstrapping from ongoing cluster application management.
 - Terraform gets the cluster to a usable state, then Flux takes over continuous reconciliation from `flux_repository_path`.
 - Once that GitOps loop is in place, the declarative workflow is usually simpler to manage than continuing to rely on ad hoc manual cluster changes.
+- Flux continuously reconciles the cluster against the desired state in Git, which reduces drift and makes ongoing management more predictable.
 - This repository also writes the Sealed Secrets public certificate into the Flux repository so secrets workflows can build on that bootstrap.

 ### Helm